rakan21/424-web-example/README.md

 ##Purpose
 To have code we can use for hands on exercises.

+##Nore More Conflicts
+We can now merge back into Master without any trouble.

 ##conflict on Master
 <<<<<<< HEAD
 This section will be different on the conflictbranch.